-WAPDA (Water & Power Development Authority of Pakistan) is a government owned public utility for maintaining power and water supply in Pakistan.
+WAPDA (Water & Power Development Authority of Pakistan) is an organization for public favor it is accountable for maintaining power and water supply in Pakistan.
 People often talk about WAPDA when some mishap happens with their water or electricity supply because they are the people held accountable for that.

 Purpose & Authority of WAPDA

-It was initially created as a Semi-Autonomous Body for the aim of coordinating and giving a unified direction to the event of schemes in Water and Power Sectors, which were previously being addressed by the respective Electricity and Irrigation Department of the Provinces.
-But in October 2007, WAPDA was separated into two distinct establishments, WAPDA (Water & Power Development Authority) and PEPCO (Pakistan Electric Power Company).
+Originally, It was designed as a Semi-Autonomous foundation for the intention of coordinating and giving a unified direction to the event of schemes in Water and Power Divisions, which were formerly being approached by the Electricity and Irrigation Department of Provinces.
+But in October 2007, WAPDA was divided into two distinct establishments, WAPDA (Water & Power Development Authority) and PEPCO (Pakistan Electric Power Company).

-WAPDA holds the Authority to all the dams in Pakistan.
-It is also fully responsible for the development of Hydel Power and Water Sector Projects.
-They have the physical possessions of all their operational assets.
+WAPDA has acquired the authority to all the dams in Pakistan.
+It is also fully responsible for the expansion of Hydel Power and Water Division Projects.
+They acquire the physical properties of all their operational assets.

-The Charter of Duties of WAPDA is to research, plan and execute schemes for the subsequent fields:
+The Charter of responsibilities of WAPDA are to conduct analysis, plan, and execute projects for the following fields:

-- Prevention of Water logging and Reclamation of Waterlogged and Saline Lands.
+- Anticipation and prevention Waterlogging and Reclaming Waterlogged and Saline Lands.

 - Flood Management.